mnowaczyk/snake2/README.md

-One snake is directed with WASD, second with arrow keys
+The blue snake is directed with WASD, the red one with arrow keys